Overview

 - Do up your bra at the front, then swivel it round (or use a sports bra without fastenings).

 - To put on a tie, secure the narrow end in a drawer or between your knees.
 Then tie the knot with your unaffected hand.
-Otherwise, use a clip-on tie.
+If easier, you can keep the tie knotted, and loosen it enough to slip it on or off by pulling over your head.
+Otherwise, you can use a clip-on tie.

 - Choose slip-on or Velcro-fastening shoes.